How to Grow Greek Oregano

 Canadians can buy Greek oregano seeds here.

 Pollinators love Greek oregano!
-This is highly important for every garden as pollinators will help increase the production of plants.
+It is highly essential for every garden as pollinators will help increase the production of plants.
 Oregano will also attract predatory insects that will kill many garden pests.

 How to Grow Oregano

 Greek oregano is a perennial herb that is hardy in zones 5-11+.
 It grows best in full sun.
-Prefers moist, well draining soil with a pH of 6.8.
-Greek oregano is drought resistant but try to keep it watered at least once a week.
+Oregano prefers moist, well-draining soil with a pH of 6.8.
+Greek oregano is drought resistant, but try to keep it watered at least once a week.
 For best germination results, grow indoors in sterilized soil with a black earth/peat moss mixture.
-Be sure to surface sow the seeds as the seeds need light to germinate.
-If sowing the seed outdoors apply a thin layer of soil or peat moss to keep the seed from washing or blowing away.
+Be sure to surface sow the seeds as the seeds need light to germinate if sowing the seed outdoors apply a thin layer of soil or peat moss to keep the seed from washing or blowing away.
 Keep the soil moist but never soggy.
-Transplant outside after risk of frost has passed.
+Transplant outside after the risk of frost has passed.